 These centres within the School also have many interdisciplinary links within the University of Glasgow including through the Glasgow Centre for International Development (which brings together academics in Medicine, Veterinary Science, Law, Environmental Sciences and Education to work on inter-disciplinary global challenges), and more widely through international collaborations with leading research centres, IGOs and NGOs around the world.
 These include through funded projects of the Australian Research Council with the University of Melbourne’s Youth Research Centre and through funding from the Social Sciences and Humanities Research Council (SSHRC) with Brock University in Canada.

-The School hosts the Education currently hosts five large projects funded by the ESRC, EPSRC and AHRC under the Global Challenges Research Fund (GCRF), and a further six smaller projects funded under the ESRC’s Impact Acceleration Fund and the Scottish Funding Council’s contribution to the GCRF, reflecting its leading role in capacity strengthening of HE in the global south.
+The School of Education currently hosts five large projects funded by the ESRC, EPSRC and AHRC under the Global Challenges Research Fund (GCRF), and a further six smaller projects funded under the ESRC’s Impact Acceleration Fund and the Scottish Funding Council’s contribution to the GCRF, reflecting its leading role in capacity strengthening of HE in the global south.